PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 * Place the ``__all__`` dunder immediately after the docstring that begins a module and before the import statements.
-This dunder should be a `list` that contains the names of all of the objects in that module intended for use by the end user.
+This dunder should be a `list` that contains the names of all of the objects in that module intended for use by users.
 Private objects (i.e. objects with names that begin with an underscore) should not be included in ``__all__``.
 Only objects contained within ``__all__`` will show up in the online documentation.